General Model FAQs

 States must coordinate with their managed care plans to ensure alignment with all model requirements, but they are free to choose how to manage their relationships with managed care plans.
 For example, adjusting kick payments (i.e., one-time, fixed, supplemental payments made to plans) or capitation rates, or carving the gene therapies out of their managed care contracts.

 For more detail, see Section 3.1.6 of the State RFA.
-All requirements will be detailed in the SA.
+All requirements will be detailed in the State Agreement.

-How will CMS help states implement model requirements?
+How is CMS helping states implement model requirements?

-CMS will offer direct technical assistance to all state participants to support them in implementing model requirements.
+CMS is providing technical assistance to all state participants to support them in implementing model requirements.
 States can also reach out to their pharmacy contact at the Center for Medicaid and CHIP Services (CMCS) for technical assistance.
-Additionally, states may choose to apply for funding for activities related to model implementation (among other things) through the optional Notice of Funding Opportunity (NOFO).
+Additionally, states were able to apply for funding for activities related to model implementation (among other things) through the optional Notice of Funding Opportunity (NOFO).

 Does the model change the share of state Medicaid costs funded by the state or federal government?